kubeflow/spark-operator/docs/quick-start-guide.md

 ```
 kustomize build '{manifest_directory}' | kubectl delete -f -
 ```

-Note: Deleting resources this way does not delete the `spark-webhook-certs` secret.
-This may cause in Mutating Admission Webhook to not work.
-Especially if the custom webhook service name is used.
-Make sure `spark-webhook-certs` secret is deleted everytime as well when spark operator resources are deleted

 ## Running the Examples

 To run the Spark Pi example, run the following command: